 Bartlet: There's a promise that I ask everyone who works here to make: never doubt that a small group of thoughtful and committed citizens can change the world.
 You know why?
 Will: It's the only thing that ever has.

 Multiple-Emmy-award-winning political drama (1999-2006) created by Aaron Sorkin, starring Martin Sheen as the idealized President of the United States, nerdily intellectual Democrat Jed Bartlet.
 The real focus, however, is on his smart and dedicated staff, who roam the White House endlessly discussing the pressing political issues of the moment.
 In fact, the President wasn't even originally intended to appear very often, but Sheen was so impressive in the pilot that he was made a regular instead of the original four-episodes-a-season plan.The rest of the cast includes Stockard Channing as the President's wife Abbey, John Spencer as Chief of Staff Leo McGarry, Allison Janney as White House Press Secretary C.J.
 Cregg, Bradley Whitford as Deputy Chief of Staff Josh Lyman, Rob Lowe as Deputy Director of Communications Sam Seaborn, Dulé Hill as the President's assistant Charlie, Janel Moloney as Josh's secretary Donna, and Richard Schiff as Director of Communications Toby Ziegler.
 Additional cast includes Marlee Matlin, who plays political consultant Joey Lucas, and is one of the few times an actual deaf person is cast in a major television program, and Mary Louise Parker as feminist spokesperson/First Lady's Chief of Staff Amy Gardner.As per Sorkin's style, the show is wall-to-wall dialogue.
 The characters spend the entirety of every episode having lengthy, pointed arguments about real concerns such as public education, foreign aid and gun control, in a style of patter which carefully balances sober and didactic with nutty and didactic.
 All sides of an issue are covered (the show even gave the reason for the US Navy's infamous four-hundred-dollar ashtrays), although the show still has a distinctly liberal bias, with more than a few Republicans being portrayed as arrogant and out of touch.
 It did get a fair bit of criticism from conservatives for this, but many saw it as the best attempt to date to try to be a truly fair and balanced drama about Washington, DC.
 The show is notorious for the Walk and Talk — to create the illusion of activity in the midst of all this discussion, the characters constantly walk around the White House as they talk, despite the fact that they rarely have any place to go.
 Its nickname on Television Without Pity was "pedeconferencing", which was also picked up by Sorkin and Schlamme, among others.It's also notorious for its vanishing characters.
 The characters played by Rob Lowe and Moira Kelly never officially left, they merely were never seen again, despite the fact that Lowe in particular was an integral part of the White House social order (and had just had a running plot which gave him a perfect way out).
 This is just a quirk of Sorkin's which even his most ardent fans find irritating and inexplicable.
 Lowe, it should be noted, returned close to the finale and had his resignation and intermezzo period explained.
 Mandy is still on her bus to Mandyville.The first four seasons were written and directed by Aaron Sorkin and Thomas Schlamme.
 They left at the end of the fourth season, to be replaced by John Wells (of Series/ER fame).
 Rather than trying to emulate Sorkin's style, Wells decided to emphasize the personal lives of the characters over the politics, and the show moved more to the middle of the Sliding Scale of Idealism Versus Cynicism and dealing with many current events issues.
 The last two season also shifted the plot out of the White House and into the next presidential race, adding Alan Alda and Jimmy Smits as the Republican and Democratic frontrunners (Alda's Emmy would tie the show with Hill Street Blues as the most honored drama in Emmy history).
 Despite lacking even one mention of superdelegates, the Santos-vs-Vinick campaign is noted for its stunning accuracy and is possibly the single most realistic fictional depiction of an American presidential political campaign anywhere.
 It's also notable for the fact that the presidential race, written and aired in 2005/06, has a more-than-passing resemblance to the 2008 presidential campaign, with a charismatic young minority (Santos/Obama) facing off against a moderate "straight talking" Republican (Vinick/McCain).
 The writers have said they based Santos on then-Senator Obama after the latter's speech at the 2004 National Democratic Convention.After NBC moved the show up against the inexplicable ratings juggernaut Extreme Makeover, ratings declined to the point where, in 2006, it was cancelled.
 The re-election arc did give a perfect out for its Grand Finale.Sorkin was fond of making homages to and referencing musical theatre, most impressively from 1776.
 It could be argued that there are references in every single episode due to one character being a descendant of a character in 1776 (Pres.
 Bartlet, and his three daughters as well, of course) and through Sorkin's taking Josh's last name from a minor 1776 character (Dr. Lyman Hall of Georgia).A small, but interesting point: a political ploy tried by House Democrats in one episode (involving hiding in the Capitol building so the Republicans would think they'd gone home and organise a vote they would otherwise lose, then turning up and voting) was tried by the British Conservatives a while ago.
 And worked.In 2012 an impressive selection of the main cast reunited for a PSA that endorsed Mary McCormick's (Kate Harper) sister Bridget for Michigan state supreme court, as well as encouraging voters to vote in nonpartisan elections in general.
-It can be seen hereIs now featured, in its entirety, on Netflix Instant.Here is a Character Sheet, as well as an episode recap page that needs love.
+It can be seen hereIs now featured, in its entirety, on Netflix Instant.Here is a Character Sheet, as well as a Best Episode crowner and an episode recap page that needs love.

 Charlie talks to the President about marrying Zoey towards the end of season 6.
 The Charlie and Zoey relationship is never brought up again after this.